MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v15.md

     ```
     Replace `<extension version>` with the exact version of the published Base Application.

     With this step, the base app takes ownership of the database tables.
-When completed, in SQL Server, the table names will be suffixed with the base app extension ID.
+When completed, in SQL Server, the table names are suffixed with the base app extension ID.
 This process can take several minutes.
 3. Run the data upgrade on the Base Application.

     To run the data upgrade, use the [Start-NavAppDataUpgrade](/powershell/module/microsoft.dynamics.nav.apps.management/start-navappdataupgrade) cmdlet: